 Right: Happy George is confined during times when he can't be supervised with the other dogs.
 This system keeps him out of mischief and helps enforce good house manners.

 Are Pit Bulls Unique?

-We've seen a lot of negative attention directed at pit bulls recently for the normal canine trait of dog-dog aggression.
+We've seen negative attention directed at pit bulls for the normal canine trait of dog-dog aggression.
 In some cases, those who dislike the breed have used it to condemn them and even to justify breed specific legislation, including bans.
 The fact is, dog-dog aggression is a very common behavior with numerous breeds including and especially the working dogs.
 To compare, the recommendations we offer on this page are mirrored in websites that deal with most of the terriers including Jack Russell Terriers, as well as the Akitas, Huskies, Boxers, Ridgebacks, Australian Cattle Dogs, Shar Peis, German Shepherds, Dobermans, Chows, Tosa Inus, Rottweilers and many others.
 In every breed, in every situation, management is key!